 Extra: PoE sourcing equipment (PSE) and non-PoE device

-In case you wonder if you can use a non-PoE networking device, which most networking devices are, with PoE sourcing equipment — or power sender — such as a PoE switch.
+If you wonder if you can use a non-PoE networking device, which most networking devices are, with PoE sourcing equipment — or power sender — such as a PoE switch.
 The answer is this depends.

-Basically, any standard PoE PSE also works as non-PoE equipment.
-So if you plug a non-PoE device, such as a printer, into a PoE switch, it’ll work just like when you plug it into a non-PoE switch.
+Basically, any standard (active) PoE PSE also works as non-PoE equipment.
+So if you plug a non-PoE device, such as a printer, into a PoE switch, it'll work just like when you plug it into a non-PoE switch.
 In this case, the PoE switch is smart enough not to deliver any charge.

 However, generally, you don't want to use a passive PoE power sender with a non-PoE device.
 In most cases, nothing will happen, but you never know.

-In short, the extra cost aside, it never hurts to get a standard PoE switch, even if you don’t have any PoE devices yet.
-You can use such a switch with PoE and non-PoE equipment.
+In short, the extra cost aside, it never hurts to get a standard PoE switch, even if you don't have any PoE devices yet.
+You can use such a switch with both PoE and non-PoE equipment.